 App called Intercom sends automated emails to request content from users for blog, but only if influential.

-Only hire people after work with them for a bit.
-“Can’t work with you until I work with you.”-Seth Godin
+Only hire people after working with them for a bit.
+“Can’t work with you until I work with you.”—Seth Godin

 - Copy Writing

 Circle of Friends has millions of users that created circles of about 10 friends

 - But mostly low usage, except moms which had 50% longer posts & two to three times more friends

 Gustaf Alstromer, User Acquisitions on Mobile: Insights from Voxer

 Problem on mobile that all traffic channels go to Google Play & Apple App store, then source is lost.